Alex29f/PrimsAlgoGraphGenerator/README.md

 1. New value of the Vertex has the same value of the value
 2. In one of the steps, there is a case where, one must choose between several vertices with same values.
 3. Vertex with the smallest value was already obtained 2 steps earlier but should be used only in the next step
-4. Searching for adjacent vertices, all are already included in the frame and the values of vertices are not renewed
+4. Searching for adjacent vertices, all are already included in the frame and the values of vertices are not renewed - currently not implemented

-# drawGraph.py
-Contains code for displaying the graph that is generated in generateGraph.py
+grnerateGraph.py also contains functions that handle edge and vertex addition or removal and drawGraph function to display generated graph
 # main.py
 contains code for the GUI

 # Latvian
 # PrimsAlgoGraphGenerator
 Python projekts, kas ģenerē loku svarus grafam, kas nepieciešams Prima algoritma mācīšanai.
-# generateGrahp.py
+# generateFuntctions.py
 Šis fails satur algoritmu kas ģenerē grafu ar šādiem nosacījumiem:
 a) Virsotņu skaits maināms: 7-15
 b) Loku skaits: virsotņu lokālās pakāpes ir no 2-5.